 - Register of specialist nurses.

-Explanation of specialisms in the Netherlands
+Explanation of specializations in the Netherlands

-If you are not or insufficiently familiar with the content of various specialties in the Netherlands, read this explanation per specialism (Medical specialisms | medical contact).
+If you are not familiar with the content of various specialties in the Netherlands, you can read the explanation of each specialization (Medical specialisations | medical contact).

 Possible other costs